ui/stamps-api-docs/source/transaction_api.rst

 customer            Customer information after successful
                     transaction.
-Contains id, mobile_phone, stamps_remaining, balance and status. detail              Description of error (if any) validation_errors   Errors encountered when parsing data (if any)
+Contains id, mobile_phone, stamps_remaining, balance and status. detail              Description of error (if any) errors              Errors encountered when parsing data (if any)
 =================== ==================

 Depending on the request, responses may return these status codes: